tedddant/CMM3-Group-22/README.md

 The script prints a numerical summary and generates a 5 panel figure plot.

-To run Momdify the constants in the script (m_battery, C, D, etc.) for your specific drone configuration.
+To run momdify the constants in the script (m_battery, C, D, etc.) for your specific drone configuration.
+It currely uses constraints from the Root Finding system.

 ### Regression and interpolation